 Competent!
 Outstanding!
 Careful!
 Friendly!
 Supportive!
 Bright!
 Cheerful!
 Caring!
 Gracious!
 And the list of words to describe Beth, the secretary to the president of the company, could go on and on.
-She was loved by everyone in the company.
+She was loved by everyone who knew her.

 When it came time for her birthday one year, her co-workers decided to honor her with a lavish party.
-They rented a beautiful ballroom, hired the best caterer, designed a special cake, had special napkins with her name on them and collected money to buy a gift.
+They rented a beautiful ballroom, hired the best caterer, designed a special cake, had special napkins with her name printed on them, and collected money to buy a gift.

 “I’m not sure,” she replied.
 “I’ll phone her.”

-She did - and discovered that she was at her favorite sandwich shop enjoying her lunch alone.
-No one thought to invited Beth to her celebration!
+She did – and discovered that she was at her favorite sandwich shop enjoying her lunch - alone.
+No one thought to invite Beth to her own celebration!

 There will be many parties this Christmas.
-And as usual, the Guest will not be invited.
-Tables will be set, lights will blink, guests will arrive, laughter will ring out, gifts will be exchanged, everyone will have fun - but Jesus will not be present.
-No one will think to invite Him - the One who should be the main attraction.
+And as usual, the Guest, Whose birthday we celebrate, will not be invited.
+Tables will be set, lights will blink, guests will arrive, laughter will ring out, gifts will be exchanged, everyone will have fun – but Jesus will not be present.
+No one will think to invite Him – the One who should be the main attraction.